 Welcome to my private practice blog page.
-I am a therapist and counsellor in Durham City.
+I am a therapist and counsellor working in Cambridge.
 I am BACP registered.

 I work with issues including anxiety and depression, sexual identity, trauma, depression and breavement.
 I offer short or long term counselling sessions.

 Please contact me using the contact page or by telephone if you wish to discuss counselling options.

 I offer reduced rates to trainee counsellors.
 Please contact me for further information.